Profile by Karen Delaney, January 2018

 Update by Marcela De Campos, July 2018

-Ms. Vo Thi Toa (left) is a 71-year-old powerhouse.
+Ms. Toa is a 71-year-old powerhouse.
 We sit in her two-bedroom home donated by the Vietnamese Association for Victims of Agent Orange in the Bang Village of the Bo Trach District, Quang Binh.
 She is the head of her household and her family’s primary caregiver.
 Speaking softly yet firmly, she looks to her late husband’s, Mr. Nguyen, portrait every few minutes throughout our conversation.
 There is a discernible pain in her voice and we learn that Mr. Nguyen passed away in 2005 of stomach cancer.

 He joined the army before 1975 and was exposed to Agent Orange.
-The couple had six children, three of which are affected by Agent Orange: Nguyen Thanh Nam (40 years old), Nguyen Ngoc Thang (38 years old), and Nguyen Thanh Long (34 years old).
+The couple had six children, three of whom are affected by Agent Orange: Nguyen Thanh Nam (40 years old), Nguyen Ngoc Thang (38 years old), and Nguyen Thanh Long (34 years old).
 Their other three children are now married and have moved away to live with their families.
 They were not affected by Mr. Nguyen’s Agent Orange exposure.

 Based on my observations and conversations, Ms. Toa is fully committed to the plan and to investing in her family’s future.

 Update by Mia Coward, July 2019

 It’s a Friday afternoon and we drove what felt like 30 minutes out of downtown Dong Hoi.
 We crossed a small bridge and skirted a beautiful lake where I was also able to see the fields and mountains.
 We then passed the first church I have seen since coming to Dong Hoi.
 It was beautiful and the color shone from its golden gates.
 In the car the heat and sun were unforgiving.

 We stopped midway to catch up with the AEPD outreach worker.
 He went ahead to let the family and officials know that we would be visiting today.